 I’ll tell you why it took her so long; it’s because Joni Ernst is perfectly fine with everything Steve King has said, and the only reason she bothered to rebuke King is because it would cost her even more votes than she is already hemorrhaging.
 Given the fact that Democrats flipped two house seats in 2018 and came pretty close to beating Kim Reynolds AND Steve King, this means that we might have a chance at booting Joni Ernst out of office in 2020 (and Steve King while we are at it).

 There are two declared candidates thus far, and and the first is attorney Kimberly Graham, whose pitch can be read here.
 One may have noticed a pattern in that there have been a lot of political newcomers running on strong progressive campaigns.
 My theory is that more and more people are becoming dissatisfied with the current status quo, and this is leading to a lot of political newcomers deciding they can do a better job.
-It started with Bernie Sander’s 2016 Presidential campaign, but I think it really hit its peak with the election of Alexandria Ocasio-Cortez.
+It started with Bernie Sander’s 2016 Presidential campaign (who wasn’t a newcomer himself, but it did inspire a a lot of them), but I think it really hit its peak with the election of Alexandria Ocasio-Cortez.

 Considering that just about every Democrat with serious brand recognition is now chasing after a pie in the sky Presidential Race, this is a good thing since we need people like Kimberly Graham will be naturally appealing to the group of people that want genuine change.
 Kimberly Graham is my preferred choice, although 2018 congressional candidate Eddie Mauro would definitely be a fine choice as well.
 If you couldn’t tell from the subtext, he’s the other candidate.